Bujang Valley

-These archaeological remains show that there was a Buddhist polity here.
-In Sanskrit the term bhujanga refer to serpent, thus the name itself is roughly translated into "Serpent Valley".
-The area consists of ruins that may date more than 2,535 years old.
-More than fifty ancient pagoda temples, called candi (pronounced as "chandi"), have also been unearthed.
+The area consists of ruins that may date more than 1,500 years old.
+More than 50 ancient pagoda temples, called candi (pronounced as "chandi"), have also been unearthed.
 The most impressive and well-preserved of these is located in Pengkalan Bujang, Merbok.
-The Bujang Valley Archaeological Museum is also located that known as Sungai Batu, excavations have revealed jetty remains, iron-smelting sites, and a clay brick monument dating back to AD 110, making it the oldest man-made structure to be recorded in Southeast Asia.
+The Bujang Valley Archaeological Museum is also located that known as Sungai Batu, excavations have revealed jetty remains, iron-smelting sites, and a clay brick monument dating back to 110 AD, making it the oldest man-made structure to be recorded in Southeast Asia.

 The local rulers adopted Hindu-Buddhist Indian cultural and political models earlier than those of Kutai in eastern Borneo, in southern Celebes or Tarumanegara in western Java, where remains showing Indian influence have been found dating from the early 5th century.
 Relics found in the Bujang Valley are now on display at the archaeological museum.
 Items include inscribed stone caskets and tablets, metal tools and ornaments, ceramics, pottery, and Hindu icons.

+Etymology

+The archaeological remains suggest a Buddhist polity once existed in the area.
+In Sanskrit the term bhujangga means "scholar", thus the name itself is roughly translated into "Scholars' Valley".
+The Malaysian word bujang means "bachelor" and suggests a combined meaning of "bachelor scholars" who pursued spiritual studies instead of wordly ties.

+Archaeological research

 For the past two decades, students from universities around Malaysia have been invited for research and have done their graduate works at the Valley.
 Much of the historical links is still vague considering not many of the scriptures and writings survive.
 Even the temples did not survive the onslaught of age because their wooden roofing has rotted and withered over the past 1,200 years.
 The museum itself is inadequate and not organised, much of the findings are elsewhere scattered from Museum Negara to Singapore (which once formed a part of Malaysia).
 Folk stories and oral history also provide place for a magnificent kingdom of jewels and gold.
 Outside peninsular and insular Southeast Asia, oral history in India suggests the presence of golden chariots and jewels in hidden caves at Bujang Valley and Mount Jerai.
 Some visitors to the antiquity department at Muzium Negara has eyewitness accounts of magnificent objects such as a 10-feet-tall Raja Bersiung Throne and various idols and items from the Valley.